 About the World Waterfall Database

-The World Waterfall Database was established to provide a complete, accurate record of the waterfalls throughout the world, largely because such a record had not yet been established.
+The World Waterfall Database was established to provide a complete, accurate record of the waterfalls throughout the world, largely because such a record had not ever been established.
 Looking in any freely available Encyclopedia, entries for Waterfall usually yield a short list of well known or well publicized waterfalls but the lists are far from complete and usually rife with inaccuracies due to the data never having been field checked.
 Most people are unaware of these discrepancies because experts in the field have not readily been able to verify the data on such a wide basis.

 About the Founders